-Introduction to the Regulatory Plan and the Unified Agenda of Federal Regulatory and Deregulatory Actions

-I. What Are The Regulatory Plan and the Unified Agenda?
-79450 II.
-Why Are The Regulatory Plan and the Unified Agenda Published?
-79451 III.
-How Are The Regulatory Plan and the Unified Agenda Organized?
-79451 IV.
-What Information Appears for Each Entry?
-79452 V. Abbreviations 79454 VI.
+Introduction to the Unified Agenda of Federal Regulatory and Deregulatory Actions I. What Is the Unified Agenda?
+II.
+Why Is the Unified Agenda Published?
+III.
+How Is the Unified Agenda Organized?
+IV.
+What Information Appears for Each Entrv?
+V. Abbreviations VI.
 How Can Users Get Copies of the Plan and the Agenda?
-79454
+Agency Agendas Cabinet Departments Department of Agriculture Department of Commerce Department of Defense Department of Education